 Vaccination and Microchip Clinics

-We offer weekly vaccine clinics that are open to the public.
+We offer weekly vaccine & microchip clinics at each of our hospitals that are open to the public.

 These are walk-in, no appointment necessary clinics.

 These clinics will help ensure that all pets get home safely and are protected from rabies.

 Cats must be in carriers.
 Dogs must be on leash.
 Please bring any prior rabies certificate if applicable.

 Tuesdays in Springfield: 9 a.m. – 11 a.m.

 Wednesdays in N Brookfield: 9 a.m. – 11 a.m.

 Thursdays in Worcester: 9 a.m. – 11 a.m.